CloudBees-community/cloud-resource-commons/README.md

 This is a Java client library to develop CloudBees Cloud Resource Provider.
+For details on Cloud Resource, see the [Cloud Resource specification] (https://docs.google.com/document/d/1SjM36eXu4sy5HeTMzKouy1AWcBlJkBIPx2vmnflFacE/edit?usp=sharing)

 Using the code
 ==============